aalemayhu/cantera/README.md

 ## If I had more time what would I want to do

 It would have been awesome if I had gotten around to making some animations.
-At least one for when you selected the heart item and the other transitions between view controllers.
+Like these ones:

+- Transitions between view controllers.
+- User toggles the favourite buttton.

 I tried hard to avoid adding any third party dependency, maybe that was a mistake?
 I could have speed up things by pulling in something like